inspektor-gadget/Contribfest-KubeCon-Europe2025/build-your-first-gadget/README.md

 ~/mygadget $ sudo ig run open --verify-image=false --fields +timestamp
 ```

 To execute the gadget, we don't need to be in the same directory (and if we push our gadget to OCI registries we can also use it on other hosts).
-We need the `--verifuly-image=false` parameter here, since our gadget is not signed, but we know its safe and can be trusted.
+We need the `--verify-image=false` parameter here, since our gadget is not signed, but we know its safe and can be trusted.
 Our skeleton of the gadget only has a single field called `timestamp` and by default these are not shown.
 In our lab we want them to be seen so we specify that the `timestamp` column should be included by giving it a `+` prefix.

 To see any events we need to generate some events.
 To do that, leave the `sudo ig run` command running and open a second terminal or ssh session.
 For testing purposes, we run an interactive docker container:
 ```bash